Moussa-Mikhail/lagrange_point_orbit_simulator/README.md

 ## Usage of simulator.py

-The simulator.py module is meant to be used by calling its main function.

 ```
-main simulates a satellite's orbit and returns position and velocity arrays of the star, planet, and satellite.
+This class holds parameters defining a satellites orbit and simulates it.
+Once an instance of the class has been created it can be used by calling the simulate method.

-Takes the following parameters:
+The constructor takes the following parameters:

 #### Simulation Parameters